jts272/pp3-lidl-bake-mate/README.md

 ### Date Input

-Much like other date-sensitive tasks, the user is first required to input the
+Much like other date-sensitive tasks on the ACD, the user is first required to input the date:
- date:

 ![func Date input](images/screenshots/func-date-input.png)